UnrulyNatives/laravel-starter-kit-and-snippets/README.md

 ## Variant 2: Setting up a new app

 1. Pull the repository to your local drive

 2. run `composer install`.
-You have to install the Composer itself to do that.
+You need to install the Composer itself to do that.
 See [Composer Download Page](https://getcomposer.org/download/).

 3. Generate application key with shell command `artisan key:generate`

 4. clone the file `.env.example` and rename it to `.env`

 5. Create and populate the database.
 Make sure that
 - you would place the DB credentials to the `.env` file DB_CONNECTION=mysql // this is the default mysql database connection.
 You can define extra connections later.